Chist-Sergey/P3000TGBOT/README.md

 while in a concole window:
     control + C

+# How it works
 The DB consists of two columns: the username and a birthday date in a format: DD.MM (example: 31.12)

-TODO (in order):
+# TODO (in order):
-add blank files in the folders 'user_data', 'databases' make a valid makefile do something with this newline chaos!! trim those ugle chat id's take a look to use a different jobQueue option docker-compose (on hold 'til I find a way to sign up) migrate to a database
+docker-compose for it to do all the set up instead of the user (on hold 'til I find a way to sign up) migrate to a database